 In the event that the nodules are caused by smoking, drinking, allergies, reflux, or a thyroid disorder, then the individual will be advised to treat those existing conditions first in order to improve the health of their vocal folds.
 After all, it will do little good to treat the symptom instead of treating the true cause of the patient’s vocal nodules.

 Schedule Your Consultation with Dr. Stern

 If you suspect that you may have vocal nodules, contact Dr. Stern today to explore the potential causes of your vocal problems.
-To schedule an appointment, please call (253) 661-2520 or submit an appointment request using our secure online form.
+To schedule an appointment at our ENT office in Federal Way or Auburn, please call (253) 661-2520 or submit an appointment request using our secure online form.